It Came Upon A Midnight Clear

 United Methodist Hymnal, 1989

-Edmund Sears served the Unitarian congregation in Wayland, Massachusetts, before relocating to a bigger congregation in Lancaster.
-After seven years of tough work, he experienced a breakdown and returned to Wayland.
-He penned "It Came Upon a Midnight Clear" while working as a part-time preacher in Wayland.
-Drafting during a period of personal sadness, and with news of the revolution in Europe and the United States' war with Mexico still in his mind, Sears characterized the world as being wicked, full of "sin and strife", and not understanding the Christmas message.
+Minister Edmund Sears penned "It Came Upon a Midnight Clear" while working as a part-time preacher in Wayland, Massachusetts.
+Drafting this beloved carol during a period of personal sadness, and with news of the revolution in Europe and the United States' war with Mexico still in his mind, Sears characterized the world as being wicked, full of "sin and strife," and in desperate need of the Christmas message.
+The strife in the world at large mirrored the personal challenges Sears himself faced before penning this carol.
+Sears served the Unitarian congregation in Wayland, Massachusetts, before relocating to a bigger congregation in Lancaster.
+After seven years of tough work, he experienced a breakdown and returned to Wayland where he wrote "It Came Upon a Midnight Clear" in 1849.

 Sears is supposed to have recorded these lyrics at the behest of his friend, William Parsons Lunt, pastor of United First Parish Church in Quincy, Massachusetts, for Lunt's Sunday School.
-One report says the hymn was first sung by locals gathered in Sears' home on Christmas Eve, however, Willis' well-known melody was not composed until the following year.
+One report says the hymn was first sung by locals gathered in Sears' home on Christmas Eve.
+In 1850, Sears' lyrics were set to "Carol," a tune written for the poem the same year by Richard Storrs Willis.
+Willis' well-known melody was not composed until the following year.

 Today's Devotional